ACM Student Research Competition at ICCAD 2020 (SRC@ICCAD’20)

 Details on abstract submission:

 Research projects from all areas of design automation are encouraged.
 The author submitting the abstract must still be a student at the time the abstract is due.
 Each submission should be made on the EasyChair submission site.
-Please include the author’s name, affiliation, postal address, and email address; research advisor’s name; ACM student member number; category (undergraduate or graduate); research title; and an extended abstract (maximum 2 pages or 800 words) containing the following sections:
+Please include the author’s name, affiliation, and email address; research advisor’s name; ACM student member number; category (undergraduate or graduate); research title; and an extended abstract (maximum 2 pages or 800 words) containing the following sections:

 - Problem and Motivation: This section should clearly state the problem being addressed and explain the reasons for seeking a solution to this problem.